 In the ramblings of our 3-year plan with our Lagoon (see Menu > Planning > Boatyard), we have parted with 1/5 of the yachts value (in dollar terms) in upgrades and improvements.
 We have tried to use as many of Member businesses as possible and our savings from this membership alone, exceeds AUD $4000.
 This alone is two rally entry fees paid in our eyes.

-Last year (2023), our member renewal was AUD $100.
+Last year (2023), our member renewal was around AUD $100.
 We bought one new sail, have done two theory courses, about to do the 'marine first aid' and 'sea survival practical' and saved upwards of AUD $480 by using rally partners.
 That's our membership fees back, plus the next three years paid.

 This year (2024), we are about to embark on another revamp on our Leopard 45, around 1/10th of the yachts value (in dollar terms) in upgrades and improvements.
-We will be taking advantage of the benefits to members and that will be membership fees back for the years to come.
+We will be taking advantage of the benefits to members and that will be membership fees back for many years to come.

-It really is a no brainer in our eyes.
+It really is a no brainer.

 Rally Fees - Bureaucratic headaches...some taken care of.